BrucePerens/internationalize/README.md

-When the argument `-Demit-translation-strings` is provided to `crystal build`, the compiler will emit a table of all of the strings that are provided as arguments to the `t()` function, possibly including duplicates.
+When the argument `-Demit-translation-strings` is provided to `crystal build`, the compiler will emit a table of all of the strings that are provided as arguments to `t`.
 These are written to `STDOUT` using the `Crystal::Macros#p` method.
-This table can be edited into a translation file by the programmer and translator, and is intended to be used by a task for generating such files with machine translation (not yet written).
+This table can be edited into a translation file by the programmer and translator, and is intended to be used by a program for filling in such files using machine translation (not yet written).

 Languages are commonly referred to using
 [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag),